AI4Bharat/CTQScorer/README.md

 |rankings_no_of_tokens|NumTokIn, NumTokSrc, NumTokTgt|

 ### 1.2 Running the Example quality ranking algorithm
-The code to run the algorithm is present in the file ```rankings_generate.py```.
-It can be ran in a shell script for all features as in shown in script ```rankings_generate.sh``` or can be ran using the below command for each language/feature:
+The code to run the algorithm is present in the file `rankings_generate.py`.
+It can be run in a shell script for all features, as shown in the script `rankings_generate.sh`, or it can be run using the following command for each language/feature:

 ```
 python rankings_generate.py \